nityanantan23/AP-Bot/README.md

-# Teams-Auto-Joiner with QR code scanning feature (APspace)
+# Teams-Auto-Joiner with QR code scanning attendace feature (APspace)

+# Changes
+- QR code scanning
+- Attendance marking (APspace)

 - [Teams-Auto-Joiner](#teams-auto-joiner)
   - [This is a fork of Teams-auto-joiner by TobiasPankner](#this-is-a-fork-of-teams-auto-joiner-by-tobiaspankner)